Dejounte Murray: San Antonio Spurs (2016–2022)

 On June 23, 2016, Murray was selected by the San Antonio Spurs with the 29th overall pick in the 2016 NBA draft.
-He joined the Spurs for the 2016 NBA Summer League, and on July 14, he signed his rookie scale contract with the team.
+He joined the Spurs for the 2016 NBA Summer League, and on July 14, he signed his rookie-scale contract with the team.
 On October 29, 2016, in the Spurs' third game of the 2016–17 season, Murray made his NBA debut.
 In just under nine minutes off the bench, he recorded two rebounds and one assist in a 98–79 win over the New Orleans Pelicans.
 On January 12, 2017, he scored a season-high 10 points in a 134–94 win over the Los Angeles Lakers.
-He surpassed that mark on January 19, scoring 24 points in a 118–104 win over the Denver Nuggets.
+He surpassed that on January 19, scoring 24 points in a 118–104 win over the Denver Nuggets.
 During his rookie season, he had multiple assignments with the Austin Spurs of the NBA Development League.

-On May 5, 2017, with Tony Parker ruled out for the rest of the playoffs with a leg injury, the Spurs opted to start Murray at point guard in Game 3 of their second-round series against the Houston Rockets.
+On May 5, 2017, with Tony Parker out for the rest of the playoffs with a leg injury, the Spurs started Murray at point guard in Game 3 of their second-round series against the Houston Rockets.
 He scored two points in 15 minutes, as the Spurs took a 2–1 lead in the series with a 103–92 win.
-He helped the Spurs clinch the series against the Rockets with 11 points, 10 rebounds and 5 assists in a Game 6 win.
+He helped the Spurs clinch the series against the Rockets with 11 points, 10 rebounds, and five assists in a Game 6 win.
 He became just the fourth rookie in Spurs history to record a point/rebound double-double in a playoff game, joining David Robinson, Tim Duncan, and Kawhi Leonard.
 The Spurs went on to lose to the Golden State Warriors in the Western Conference Finals.